xma711/notebook/web/php/README.md

 Steps: http://www.allaboutlinux.eu/how-to-run-php-on-ubuntu/

-anyway, they are:
+Anyway, they are:
-install apache2
+- Install apache2
-got to /var/www/html/ and change index.html to index.php for the easiest case.
+- Go to /var/www/html/ and change index.html to index.php for the easiest case.

-Then i can access it from localhost:80
+Then we can access it from localhost:80

-integrate with mysql
+Integrate with mysql
 -------------------------

 Very straightforward.